SachaEpskamp/StatcheckTheGame/index.md

 ## Statcheck

-[Statcheck](https://cran.r-project.org/web/packages/statcheck/index.html), developped and maintained by [Michele Nuijten](https://mbnuijten.com/), is a program that checks reported statistical tests to be accurate, and is used in this game.
+[Statcheck](https://cran.r-project.org/web/packages/statcheck/index.html), developed and maintained by [Michele Nuijten](https://mbnuijten.com/), is a program that checks reported statistical tests to be accurate, and is used in this game.
 To run statcheck, you either need to [install statcheck in R](https://mbnuijten.com/statcheck/) and use R:

 ```{r}
 statcheck::statcheck("F(..., ...) = ..., p < 0.05", OneTailedTests = FALSE,pEqualAlphaSig = FALSE,OneTailedTxt = FALSE)